Action on Climate Change is not new for Wealden; we have been taking action to address, mitigate, and adapt to Climate Change for a number of years.

 Annual Emissions Report

-This report presents the annual emissions data for both the council’s own operations and those arising in the district and provides an update on the priorities set out in the Climate Emergency Action Plan.
+Since the 2019 Climate Emergency Plan, Wealden District Council has published an Annual Emissions Report each year.
+These reports present the annual emissions data for both the council’s own operations and those arising in the district as well as providing an update on the priorities set out in the Climate Emergency Action Plan.

 The role residents can play